billfitzgerald/infosec-primer/browser_prep.md

 # D. Preparing Firefox for a Test Session

-At the start of a test session, the Firefox browser should be cleared of cookies, history and other state left over from previous sessions.
-There are two required steps, and two optional steps.
-All steps are covered below.
+To prepare to test using Firefox, we need to clear any stored usage data that could potentially affect the results we see when we test.
+These preparatory steps include clearing the browser cache, all cookies, and all web history.

 ## <a name="h.browser-homepage"></a>D1 Set Firefox Home Page

-To prepare to test using Firefox, we need to clear any stored usage data that could potentially affect the results we see when we test.

 To start, we will make sure that we are not logged in to Sync, and that our home page is set to a blank page.
 To access the home page setting, click the "Menu" icon in the top right corner of the Firefox window.